 In addition, our slip and fall attorneys often see where tripping and falling on carpet can result in victims hitting shelving or furniture on the way to the ground.
-In some instances, an individual will even first strike their head on a sturdy object like these and then once again on the floor.
+In some instances, an individual will even first strike their head on a sturdy object like this and then once again on the floor.

-As you might imagine, our heads don’t respond well to being subjected to blunt force trauma.
+As you might imagine, our heads don’t respond well to being subjected to blunt-force trauma.
 Trips and falls on worn, torn, or frayed carpets or mats can leave a victim with a serious injury and significant medical bills.